AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - ``openexr:dwaCompressionLevel``
      - float
      - compression level for dwaa or dwab compression (default: 45.0).
+   * - ``openexr::luminancechroma``
+     - int
+     - If nonzero, indicates whether the image is a luminance-chroma image.
+       Upon reading, the subsampled Y/BY/RY(/A) channels of luminance-chroma images are automatically converted to RGB(A) channels.
    * - *other*
      -
      - All other attributes will be added to the ImageSpec by their name and